 De Bergkant Lodge’s international standards pay off not just for the upliftment of its service staff but for the town itself too.
 On any lazy afternoon, spent basking around one of the Lodge’s three swimming pools you can hear more than three international languages being spoken; but De Bergkant Lodge is as popular with local travelers too, hosting politicians to celebrities from across the country.

 Investing in South Africa doesn’t come without its challenges as Swiss-born Michael and Renate have discovered.
-The village recently experience two electricity blackout of 19 hours each which impact booking systems and guest comfort.
+The village recently experienced two electricity blackout of 19 hours each which impact booking systems and guest comfort.

 “We are learning to adapt and unfortunately have had to go the route of generators to keep connected with our guest bookings.
-Luckily the South African sun makes solar an option for our geysers in our ten rooms and with most restaurants using gas to prepare foods, it means dinners are set to enjoy the romance of candlelight if Eskom brings us more blackouts.
+Luckily the South African sun makes solar an option for our geysers in our nine rooms and with most restaurants using gas to prepare foods, it means dinners are set to enjoy the romance of candlelight if Eskom brings us more blackouts.
 We like to call this adaption as the ‘art of living’ in the Karoo!”, chuckles Michael.

-Art loves will be interested in the upcoming Open Studios art weekend taking place from 5 – 8 July where resident artists open their studios – often located in their homes – to the public, creating the village’s very own ‘art route’.
+Art lovers will be interested in the upcoming Open Studios art weekend taking place from 5 – 8 July where resident artists open their studios – often located in their homes – to the public, creating the village’s very own ‘art route’.